devtut/generate/docs/bash/handling-the-system-prompt.md

 ---
-metaTitle: "Handling the system prompt"
+metaTitle: "Bash - Handling the system prompt"
 description: "Using the PROMPT_COMMAND envrionment variable, Using PS2, Using PS3, Using PS4, Using PS1"
 ---